How to Write a Show Stop Procedure for Outdoor Events

 5. Include Restart or Cancellation Protocols

 Decide who decides when to resume or cancel.
 Make sure this is communicated across all teams and zones.
+Have a clear plan of how you will resume the show - this protocol should be as detailed as your plan was to pause/cancel the show.

-6. Debrief After the Incident
+6. Debrief After the Incident (Post Event)

 Have your wardens report back after any show stop or near-miss.
 Log what worked, what didn’t, and what needs updating.

-Tips for Outdoor Events Without a PA System
+Extra Tips for Outdoor Events Without a PA System

 • Keep all instructions short, repeatable, and easy to deliver person-to-person.